nieoczywisty/Welcome-Page/README.md

 # Welcome-Page
 HTML+ CSS on the front.
 Javascript to call Api's, fetch data and update the page content., Spring boot on the back
+URL: nieoczywisty.me -> redirects to app hosted on heroku.